Salmonellosis is a form of gastroenteritis caused by the germ (bacterium) Salmonella.

 - eating undercooked meat, especially poultry, and raw or undercooked eggs

 - eating cooked or ready-to-eat food that has been contaminated with Salmonella bacteria from raw food, such as raw chicken.
-This is called cross-contamination and can also happen when food comes into contact with contaminated kitchen surfaces, such as chopping boards and utensils that have been used for raw food
+This is called cross-contamination and can also happen when food comes into contact with contaminated kitchen surfaces, such as chopping boards, knives, serving spoons or other utensils that have been used for raw food

 - if people with salmonellosis have Salmonella bacteria in their faeces and do not wash their hands properly after going to the toilet, their contaminated hands can spread the bacteria to surfaces and objects that may be touched by others, or food that will be eaten by others.
 Hands can also become contaminated when changing the nappy of an infected infant

-- pets and farm animals who may have Salmonella bacteria in their faeces without having any symptoms.
+- pets and farm animals can have Salmonella bacteria in their faeces without having any symptoms.
 People can get salmonellosis from these animals if they do not wash their hands after handling them.

 Although the illness usually only lasts for a few days, the bacteria may still be present in your faeces for several weeks.
-One per cent of adults and five per cent of children may carry the bacteria for more than a year.
+One per cent of adults and 5% of children may carry the bacteria for more than a year.

 Diagnosis of salmonellosis

 To find out if you have salmonellosis, the doctor will ask you for a stool (faeces or poo) sample for testing.
-If the results show that you have salmonellosis, the doctor will be able to provide advice and appropriate treatment (if required), and will notify the Department of Health and Human Services, Victoria.
+If the results show that you have salmonellosis, the doctor will be able to provide advice and appropriate treatment (if required) and will notify the Department of Health, Victoria.

 If you think you got the infection from contaminated food, contact the health department of your local council.
 Keep any leftover food that you believe may have caused you to become ill as this will help trace the source of the bacteria.
-Food-borne outbreaks of salmonellosis do occur, and tracing the source is an important public health responsibility.
+Food-borne outbreaks of salmonellosis do occur, and tracing the source is an important public health responsibility of the Department of Health.

 Prevention of salmonellosis